PerezHz/TaylorIntegration.jl/docs/src/root_finding.md

 In this example, we shall illustrate how to construct a Poincaré map associated with the surface of section ``y=0``, ``\dot y>0``, for ``E=0.1025`` for the [Hénon-Heiles system](https://en.wikipedia.org/wiki/H%C3%A9non%E2%80%93Heiles_system).
-This is equivalent to find the roots of an appropriate function `g(t,x,dx)`.
+This is equivalent to find the roots of an appropriate function `g(t, x, dx)`.

 The Hénon-Heiles system is a 2-dof Hamiltonian system used to model the (planar) motion of a star around a galactic center.
 The Hamiltonian is given by